|

 work she has put into gathering information about the orcs and

-plotting it on her map for the past two yearswithout her
+plotting it on her map for the past two yearswithout that,

-we would still be unaware of this threat to our colony."
+we would be unaware of this threat to our colony."

 The assembled elvesand one dwarfclapped their hands